4 CBI officers arrested, dismissed from service for staging raid on Chandigarh firm to extort money | Law-Order

 - India

-The CBI received a complaint from a Chandigarh-based businessman on May 10 that six people, including four from the CBI, had entered into his office and threatened him of arrest on the charges of supporting and providing money to terrorists.
-They also claimed to have information regarding it.
+The CBI received a complaint from a Chandigarh-based businessman, running an IT firm, that on May 10 six people, including four from the CBI, had entered his office and threatened him of arrest on the charges of supporting and providing money to terrorists.

-''It was further alleged that the accused forcefully took the complainant in a car and demanded Rs 25 lakh from him,'' CBI Spokesperson R C Joshi said.
+''As part of its zero-tolerance policy towards corruption and other offences, not only in respect of those from outside but its own officials, the CBI, on receipt of the complaint, immediately registered a case, identified its other officials allegedly involved in the matter and effected their arrests.
+Taking a serious note of this act on part of these delinquent officials, all four of them were dismissed from service,'' CBI spokesperson R C Joshi said.

+The incident took place at the office of the firm at Kishangarh IT park at 11 pm on May 10 when these officers on the pretext of a search told the businessman that they have interpol input that he was funding and providing support to terrorists and his firm was also involved in it.

-He immediately issued directions to dismiss the accused officers from service invoking Article 311 of the Constitution, they said.
+He immediately issued directions to dismiss the accused officers from service invoking Article 311 of the Constitution, the officials said.

 Under Article 311, presidential pleasure stands withdrawn and a government official is dismissed from service.